-Bathymetry of Cootes Paradise in the Princess Point embayment will be evaluated to determine the extent of what is anticipated to be a sediment delta which has been deposited over time through Chedoke Creek.
-While it is not likely that all of the sediment delta would have been the result of the Main/King CSO spill, the organic material within the expected sediment delta is likely contributing to ongoing dissolved oxygen depletion, as well as nutrient flux and recycling which degrades water quality further downstream within Cootes Paradise.
+Bathymetry of Cootes Paradise will be evaluated to determine the extent of what is anticipated to be a sediment delta which has been deposited over time through Chedoke Creek.
+While it is not likely that all of the sediment delta would have been the result of the Main/King CSO spill, the organic material within the expected sediment delta is likely contributing to ongoing dissolved oxygen depletion, as well as nutrient flux and recycling which degrades water quality within Cootes Paradise.
 Removing a portion of the organic sediments within the delta should provide additional offsetting benefits within Cootes Paradise and downstream.
-Notably however the balance of the improvements to off-set the impacts of the discharge event to Cootes Paradise and the Western Harbour will be established as part of the Cootes Paradise Workplan.